 What does this funding get me?

 Federal Transit Administration (FTA) funding for transit buses.
-Eligible projects include:
+Eligible projects included:

 • purchasing or leasing low- or no-emission buses